BBITWestin/CI-CD-Pipeline-Challenges/Auth/AzAD_Setup.md

 ## ATTEMPT 1

-- The first thing I tried was [quickstart-web-app-dotnet](https://learn.microsoft.com/en-us/azure/active-directory-b2c/quickstart-web-app-dotnet), but was unsucessfull in getting the app to run.
-The problem I was running into was with the `Owin` dependancy which the project depends on.
-The project expects version 1.0.1 but [Owin](https://www.nuget.org/packages/Owin/1.0.0?_src=template) only has version 1.0.0 available and changing the dependancy to this version also didn't work.
+- The first thing I tried was [quickstart-web-app-dotnet](https://learn.microsoft.com/en-us/azure/active-directory-b2c/quickstart-web-app-dotnet), but was unsuccessful in getting the app to run.
+The problem I was running into was with the 'Owin' dependency which the project depends on.
+The project expects version 1.0.1 but [Owin](https://www.nuget.org/packages/Owin/1.0.0?_src=template) only has version 1.0.0 available and changing the dependency to this version also didn't work.
 Since this sample app uses a .NET web app I'm going to skip over the quick start and follow the other tutorials which explain how to add Azure AD to an existing .NET web api.

 ## ATTEMPT 2